MaistoV/UninaSoC/config/axi_memory_map/README.md

     - how it updates the `configuration` structure.
 5. In file `create_crossbar_config.py` file, after the loop setting the `configuration` structure, create the tcl property string and add it to the list of commands, which will then be flushed on the output file.

+### BRAM size configuration
+The entire flow also configures the BRAM size of the IP xlnx_blk_mem_gen according to the RANGE_ADDR_WIDTH assigned to the BRAM in the CSV.

+> **IMPORTANT NOTE**: The xlnx_blk_mem_gen config.tcl file configure the first BRAM occurrence, hence it uses the index 0.
+To add another BRAM, for now, you must add another BRAM occurrence in the CSV file and another configuration tcl with the right index.